daryl-goh/daryl-goh/README.md

-- 👋 Hello, I’m Daryl!
+- 👋 Hello there, I’m Daryl!
 - 👀 My areas of interest are cloud computing and software development
 - 💻 I’m currently working on my Java and Python, building personal projects and learning Machine Learning
 - 🤝🏻 I’m looking to connect with like-minded tech enthusiasts